underdogg-forks/flarebase/README.md

      ````
      Audit::log( Auth::user()->id, 'User', "Edit user: $user->username",
-            $replayAtt, "App\Http\Controllers\UsersController::ParseUpdateAuditLog", "admin.users.replay-edit" );
+            $replayAtt, "App\Http\Controllers\UsersController::ParseUpdateAuditLog", "admin.staff.replay-edit" );
      ````

 That is it, you are done, a replay-able audit log entry has been created.
 Note the 4th and 6th parameters.
 The 4th parameter (*replayAtt*) is the array of attributes that will be filtered to remove the session token and passwords, then converted into JSON and stored in the *data* column.
-The 6th parameter (*admin.users.replay-edit*) is the name of the Laravel route that will be invoked when a replay action is requested.
+The 6th parameter (*admin.staff.replay-edit*) is the name of the Laravel route that will be invoked when a replay action is requested.
 The 5th parameter is the fully qualified function name that will be used to parse the *data* field.
 That will be described in a section below on displaying entry details and custom rendering partials.

 ##### Triggering a replay-able entry